dhc123/SSWL/SSWL/readme.txt

     Hao-Chen Dong and Yu-Feng Li and Zhi-Hua Zhou.
 Learning from Semi-SupervisedWeak-Label Data.
 AAAI 2018.
 ______________________________________________________________________________________
 ---- * Manual * ----------------------------------------------------------------------
-The main algorithm is given in SSWL.m, whose manual is as following:
+The main algorithm is given in 'SSWL.m', whose manual is as following:

    input varables:
        Train_Matrix: input feature vectors of training data and unlabeled data